 Currently, I am an Assistant Professor of Mathematics at Colgate University.
 I have spearheaded the effort to develop and revise the statistics curriculum at Colgate by designing several courses.
 These courses include examples, ideas, and theory that come from the intimate connection between my statistics research and engagement with practical problems.
 My methodological research focuses on Bayesian nonparametric approaches to a variety of problems including multiple testing, density estimation, and supervised learning.
 This work has been published in journals like Statistics and Computing, and Computational Statistics and Data Analysis.
 I also collaborate on multidisciplinary projects which have been published in top journals of statistics, sociology, psychology, biology, and medicine.

 Please download a copy of my CV, teaching dossier, and research dossier.
-Also, for those interested, here is my teaching dossier from University of South Carolina, pre-academia resume and here are my Myers-Briggs and Team Dimensions personality profiles.
+Also, for those interested, here is my pre-academia resume and here are my Myers-Briggs and Team Dimensions personality profiles.